AishwaryaC26/RIS-Vis/README.md

 With just this code, a "Spectrogram" component was created within the seismic page (isn't that exciting?)

 However, more steps are needed to make the component interactive:
-To make the expand and descriptions, the following code is needed in the app.py file:
+To make the expand-modal and description-modal, the following code is needed in the app.py file:
 <br>
 <code>
     @app.callback(